wurmlab/haplodiploid_simulations/neutral/README.md

-# Simulations of populations with advantageous mutations of varying dominance
+# Simulations of populations with neutral mutations

 We created a framework to simulate haplodiploid populations in the SLiM simulation framework.
-Here, we run simulations of populations with advantageous mutations under a range of dominance coefficients.
+Here, we run simulations of populations with neutral mutations.
 The scripts used are the `slim_scripts` directory.

 ## Parse simulation results